BetterWithCats.net may earn a small commission when you use one of the links on this page to purchase.

 If your cat sees your toes and feet as playthings then you might want to stop this behavior to protect yourself.
 Condoning an aggressive style of play can make you feel weary of your cat, the interactions might become unpredictable, and this negativity could damage your bond and trust.

 While it could be a sign of affection for some as they feel safe in your presence this behavior could also be a coping mechanism.
 Such stress-induced behavior definitely shouldn’t be looked over.
-Perhaps your toes aren’t the only thing your cat enjoys licking, the list can go from something as random as concrete to literally everything in your house.
+Perhaps your toes aren’t the only thing your cat enjoys licking, the list can go from something as random as concrete to literally everything in your house, even your dog!

 This could be a sign of plain boredom that could be easily solved with regular play, or something more serious like pica, some nutrient deficiency, or a medical condition.